rackerlabs/technical-blog/_posts/2019-11-12-modernize-the-way-your-business-communicates-and-collaborates-with-microsoft-teams.md

 ### Get started with Microsoft Teams

 Most Office 365 subscriptions include Microsoft Teams, and you access it through your web browser, the desktop application, or even by using the mobile application.
-To get started with your first Team, select the **Teams**, click **Join or create a team**, and then choose **Build a team from scratch**.
+To get started with your first Team, select the **Teams** tab, click **Join or create a team**, and then choose **Build a team from scratch**.

 As you follow the Team creation wizard, keep in mind your compliance and privacy needs.
 After you create your Team, add members in your organization to your team to start collaborating.